bioSyntax/bioSyntax/CONTRIBUTING.md

 ## Current Goals

 We currently have a handful of things we would like to accomplish during the Sprint.
-Have a look at our [current issues](https://github.com/bioSyntax/bioSyntax/issues?q=is%3Aissue+is%3Aopen+label%3Amozsprint2018) to find out more about them.
+Have a look at our [Sprint master post](https://github.com/bioSyntax/bioSyntax/issues/38) to find out more about them.

 For background information to help you start building, please refer to our [manual](https://biosyntax.org/dev).